 About the Academy

-The Citizen's Police Academy is a twelve-week program designed to give citizens a working knowledge of the West Monroe Police Department.
-Each session consists of weekly classes that meet at various locations in the city of West Monroe.
+The Citizen's Police Academy is a fourteen-week program designed to give citizens a working knowledge of the West Monroe Police Department.
+Each session consists of weekly classes that meet at various locations .
 Classes are held in the Spring and Fall each year.
 The Fall Academy is filled.
-However, we are accepting applications for the next Citizen's Police Academy that will begin March 9, 2023 and be every Thursday evening from 6:00 pm until 8:30 pm for twelve weeks.
+However, we are accepting applications for the Spring 2024 academy.
+The dates have not been determined.

-The mission of the Citizen's Police Academy is to improve the relationship between the police and the community through communication and education.
+The purpose of the Citizen's Police Academy is to improve the relationship between the police and the community through communication and education.
 There is no financial cost to attend the academy.

 The instruction gives citizens a knowledge of the job of a police officer with the West Monroe Police Department.
-The topics covered include the following: Patrol, Detectives, Crime Scene, Evidence, Crash Reconstruction, K-9, SWAT, Use of Force, DWI Investigations, Street Crimes, Metro Narcotics, 9-1-1 Operations and Communications, Community Police, School Resource Programs, Shooting Simulator, Ouachita Homeland Security, Records, and Mental Health.
+The topics covered include the following: Patrol, Detectives, Crime Scene, Evidence, Crash Reconstruction, K-9, SWAT, Use of Force, DWI Investigations, Street Crimes, Metro Narcotics, 9-1-1 Operations and Communications, Community Police, School Resource Programs, Shooting Simulator, Ouachita Homeland Security, West Monroe Fire Department, Records, and Mental Health.

 The West Monroe Police Department sponsors the Citizen's Police Academy with the goal of educating attendees on the operations of the Department.
 This is accomplished through lecture, demonstrations, hands on activities, and tours, Attendees will have an opportunity to ride along with a police officer as part of the experience,